 Sandstone Estates in Ficksburg is a steam buff's dream, featuring a collection of locomotives that have been restored for the enjoyment of steam enthusiasts who come here from all over the world.

 The Free State goldfields, with Welkom at their heart, is the throbbing mining centre of the province.
 Experience a goldfields tour and learn about the history of gold in South Africa.

 The southern Free State town of Koffiefontein was once a rural stopover for transport riders.
 It later became a diamond boom town and a WWII prisoner-of-war detention centre.
 See artworks left behind by the Italian prisoners.

 If you like hardy horses and quirky towns, open skies and friendly people, then you should visit the historical town of Fauresmith.

 Bethulie holds bittersweet memories of the South African War, but is also a great base from which to explore the villages and sights around the Gariep Dam.

-Precisely because of its location, Harrismith was a pivotal centre during the South African War (also known as the Anglo-Boer War).
-Held by the British, the town was also at the apex of a series of blockhouses initially built to defend the railway line.
+Precisely because of its location in the eastern Free State, Harrismith was a pivotal centre during the South African War (also known as the Anglo-Boer War).